rreece/rreece.github.io/outline-of-philosophy/invitation.md

 ["How do you separate fact and opinion?" -- Rudy Giuliani](https://www.salon.com/2018/05/08/how-do-you-separate-fact-and-opinion-rudy-giuliani-mused-then-stephen-colbert-offered-an-answer/), [^Leah2018] we'll have something of substance to say.

-Who do I want to reach with this argument?

--   Anyone interested in the engagement of science and philosophy.
--   Skeptics of science and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge.
--   Allies in elucidating the demarcation of what science is, and what sorts of claims it justifies.
--   Can this be accessible and interesting to both academic and lay audiences?

 >   Socrates: What if the person who has opinion but not knowledge is angry with
 >   us and disputes the truth of what we are saying?
 Is there some way to
 >   console him and persuade him gently, while hiding from him that he isn't